 New neonatal intensive care unit provides Washington County families access to essential, high-level care closer to home.

 Shortly after Niko and Makai Dykes were born, they each showed signs of respiratory distress.
 Both were quickly whisked away to the neonatal intensive care unit, or NICU, at OHSU Doernbecher Children’s Hospital in Portland, Oregon, to receive live-saving care.
-Although they were accompanied by their father, Jon, mother, Vanessa Hare, stayed behind at OHSU Health Hillsboro Medical Center, formerly Tuality Healthcare, to receive her own post-natal care.
+Although they were accompanied by their father, Jon, mother, Vanessa Hare, stayed behind at Hillsboro Medical Center, an OHSU partner, to receive her own post-natal care.